Shadow Puppet Play

-Chinese shadow puppet was originated in Xian.
-Shadow puppets are jointed puppets made of thin donkey, or cow hide.
-They are famous throughout China and versions of it can be found in many parts of the country.
+Chinese shadow puppets originated in Xi'an.
+Shadow puppets are joint puppets made of thin donkeys or cowhides.
+They are famous throughout China and versions of them can be found in many parts of the country.

-Since the Tang Dynasties (618 BC - 907 BC), Shadow puppetry became a sophisticated art in China, and wins the heart of people of all social statues by its lingering music, exquisite sculpture, brisk color, and lively performance.
+Since the Tang Dynasties (618 BC - 907 BC), Shadow puppetry became a sophisticated art in China and wins the heart of people of all social statues with its lingering music, exquisite sculpture, brick color, and lively performance.

 During shadow puppet play, the puppets are controlled with thin sticks similar to chopsticks.
 They are moved behind a screen with a light behind them.
 The shadows of the puppets are shown on the screen and can be seen by the audience.
 A puppet play often shows Chinese legends, battles, and mythological creatures.
 A small band of musicians is accompanied during the play.

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 SUBSCRIBE TO WIN A FREE TOUR

 Subscribe to our newsletter for a chance to win a free 12-day China tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.